fsilly/CAP-3/README.md

-# 📘 **CAP-3: Privilege & Privacy-Aware Activity Compartment Codes**
+# 🔐 **CAP-3: Privilege & Privacy-Aware Activity Compartment Codes**

 ## 0. Presentation
 CAP-3 stands for Compartmentalized activity & privacy 3 digit.
-It's meant for email generations or account name generations while raising user's awarness of the sensivity and exposure of their data online.
+It's meant for email and username generations or account name generations while raising user's awarness of the sensivity and exposure of their data online.

 Here is an example :
 `alice.nguyen522@proton.com` could be an email use for a league of legends account.